markuman/go-redis/README.md

     Elapsed time is 10.5486 seconds.
     octave:231> %% THIS WERE 1000000 values! (small AMD E450 CPU)

-## redisSet and redisGet
+## redisSet and redisGet in redis-octave

 redisSet can save single values (1x1 Matrix), a string or a nxn Matrix.
 But take care, reading a string (redisGet) is not implemented yet!
 Furthermore, it is important to know, how redis-octave is saving a nxn Matrix in redis.
 It use RPUSH (a list of values) in redis and reshape in octave.
 But the first(!) value in the RPUSH list is reservated for the dimension of your Matrix.
 This is important, if you want to use the values with other applications or programming languages too!
+E.g. for 4x7 Matrix, the first Value is "4 7 ".

 ## usage

 Make a redis connection:

     R = redisConnection()                 % connect to localhost on port 6379 R = redisConnection('192.168.1.1')    % connect to 192.168.1.1 on port 6379
     R = redisConnection('foo.com', 4242)  % connect to foo.com on port 4242

 Authenticate if needed: